hbanzhaf/steering_functions/README.md

 ## Publications
 If you use one of the above steering functions in your work, please cite the appropriate publication:

+[1] H. Banzhaf et al., **"From Footprints to Beliefprints: Motion Planning under Uncertainty for Maneuvering Automated Vehicles in Dense Scenarios,"** (to be published).

-[1] H. Banzhaf et al., **"Hybrid Curvature Steer: A Novel Extend Function for Sampling-Based Nonholonomic Motion Planning in Tight Environments"**, in IEEE International Conference on Intelligent Transportation Systems, 2017.
+[2] H. Banzhaf et al., **"Hybrid Curvature Steer: A Novel Extend Function for Sampling-Based Nonholonomic Motion Planning in Tight Environments,"** in IEEE International Conference on Intelligent Transportation Systems, 2017.

-[2] L. E. Dubins, **"On Curves of Minimal Length with a Constraint on Average Curvature, and with Prescribed Initial and Terminal Positions and Tangents"**, in American Journal of Mathematics, 1957.
+[3] L. E. Dubins, **"On Curves of Minimal Length with a Constraint on Average Curvature, and with Prescribed Initial and Terminal Positions and Tangents,"** in American Journal of Mathematics, 1957.

-[3] T. Fraichard and A. Scheuer, **"From Reeds and Shepp's to Continuous-Curvature Paths"**, in IEEE Transactions on Robotics, 2004.

-[4] J. Reeds and L. Shepp, **"Optimal paths for a car that goes both forwards and backwards"**, in Pacific Journal of Mathematics, 1990.
+[4] J. Reeds and L. Shepp, **"Optimal paths for a car that goes both forwards and backwards,"** in Pacific Journal of Mathematics, 1990.

+[5] T. Fraichard and A. Scheuer, **"From Reeds and Shepp's to Continuous-Curvature Paths,"** in IEEE Transactions on Robotics, 2004.

 ## License